swathi-pasupuleti/satellite-collision-risk-ml/README.md

 B.Tech – Computer Science and Engineering (AI & Data Science)

-*This is an exploratory research project conducted to study early satellite collision-risk prediction using machine learning.
-The results are intended for research and learning purposes only.*
 **Note:** This project is an exploratory study of whether temporal CDM information can improve early high-risk prediction.
 The results should be interpreted as methodological findings rather than operational recommendations.